distributed-system-analysis/smallfile/README.md

  * --stonewall -- if Y then thread will measure throughput as soon as it detects that another thread has finished.
  * --verify-read – if Y then smallfile will verify read data is correct.
- * --response-times – if Y then save response time for each file operation in a rsptimes\*csv file in the shared network directory.
-Record format is operation-type, start-time, response-time.
-The operation type is included so that you can run different workloads at the same time and easily merge the data from these runs.
-The start-time field is the time that the file operation started, down to microsecond resolution.
-The response time field is the file operation duration down to microsecond resolution.
- * --output-json - if specified then write results in JSON format to the specified pathname for easier postprocessing.
  * --remote-pgm-dir – don't need to specify this unless the smallfile software lives in a different directory on the target hosts and the test-driver host.
  * --pause -- integer (microseconds) each thread will wait before starting next